elizabethmcd/EBPR-MAGs/README.md

 ### Functional Annotation

-- Prokka easy way
+- Prokka easy way, for having easy access to all files for a genome bin
-- GhostKOALA for KEGG modules, metabolic pathways
+- GhostKOALA for KEGG modules, metabolic pathways, using in TcT manuscript
-- Others for interest in other annotations?
+- 2018-10-09 Note: I had zero clue that GhostKOALA was a web server and you have to manually annotate a metagenome/genome bin ONE AT A TIME.
+Dagnabbit.

 ### Incorporating Metatranscriptomic Datasets